Cucumber Ginger Lemon Water

 If you’re looking to make a delicious infused water that helps with bloating and energy, try this Cucumber Ginger Lemon Water.
-This healthy beverage is a great way to start the day.
+This healthy beverage is great first thing in the morning or at anytime of day.
+It’s hydrating with anti-boating and anti-inflammatory properties too!

 Cucumber Ginger Lemon Water is also perfect if you love to entertain as it takes only minutes to put together.
-It looks beautiful and fancy on the counter with minimal effort.
+It’s a great way to jazz up regular water in a large pitcher, but with fewer calories than most beverages.

 Why You Need This Recipe

-- It’s high in nutrients from the cucumbers and lemon.
-As the fruit sits in the water the flavor and nutrients seep into the water.
-This means you’re doing your body a huge favor as well as your taste buds.
+• It’s high in nutrients from the cucumbers and lemon.
+As the fruit and sliced cucumber sits in the water, the flavor and nutrients seep into the water.
+You’ll get extra flavor with the benefits of the fruits and vegetables which are a natural detoxifier.

-- Ice cold infused water is so refreshing on a hot summer day.
+• Ice cold infused water is so refreshing on a hot summer day.
+Both kids and adults appreciate cold water as a great way to stay hydrated.

 Key Ingredients

-English cucumbers are rich in vitamins and minerals including Vitamin K, Vitamin C, Magnesium, and potassium.
+• English cucumbers are rich in vitamins and minerals including Vitamin K, Vitamin C, Magnesium, and potassium.
+You can use any type of cucumber you like.

-Lemon adds a bright pop of citrus to the water while imparting Vitamin C and soluble fiber.
+• Lemon adds a bright pop of citrus to the water while imparting Vitamin C and soluble fiber.
+You can use any citrus fruits in this recipe including limes, oranges, or sweet grapefruits.

 Recipe Steps